Skip to content

 Run it with sensible defaults

 Using monthly travel budget abroad of 1,200, gap year duration of 12, return & re-setup buffer of 2,500, current monthly savings capacity of 400, the calculation works out to 16,900.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Monthly Travel Budget Abroad, Gap Year Duration (months), Return & Re-Setup Buffer, and Current Monthly Savings Capacity — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works